johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 	4. Identifying MAP
 		1. Timing from FAF to MAP
 		2. GPS/DME
+	5. Use of flaps when near minimums^[Adding flaps when breaking out at 200' may be more destabilizing than they are worth.
+Consider only adding flaps if, for example, you've broken out />1000' AGL.]
 7. Airport lighting and environment
 	1. What are you expecting to see based on the plate?
 E.g. [[REIL]], [[ALS]], [[PAPI]]
 8. At DA – what is required to descend below DA or MDA? ([[FAR 91.175 IFR Takeoff and Landing|FAR 91.175]])